Synergy of green living

 An indulgent shower can be enjoyed without guilt because of the synergy of harvesting sunshine for heating the rainwater collected and stored in the reservoir.

 So if you decide to take this step into the synergy of green living, make sure you read every single one of my solar pages so you don't make the same mistakes.
-It has been one of the most satisfying projects and we now use no more than ten dollars of grid electricity per year; usually heating water during an extended period of inclement weather.
+It has been a most satisfying project.
+We now use no more than ten dollars of grid electricity per year; usually heating water during an extended period of inclement weather.

-In fact in an update I've just read the meter for the first time in 4 years; we have used only 43kW in that whole period.
+In fact in an update I've just read the meter for the first time in 4 years; we have used only 43kWh in that whole period.
 That is under $10.

 Talking of the weather, the next step on our green journey was to build an underground reservoir for harvesting and storing rainwater.
-One of my serious indulgences is a fifteen minute shower with a huge head.
+One of my serious indulgences should I choose is a fifteen minute shower after a busy day in the garden.
 Now I can enjoy it entirely without guilt or cost.

 Both the hot water and the electricity driving the pump come without charge, thanks to the synergy of green living; and the heavens that provide all our needs.